dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 3. <ins>Gather Requirements:</ins> <br>
 The final products that serve to solve the problem presented should be rolled out to a limited number of users across the firm.
 The users should intentionally stress the capabilities of the tools to ensure accuracy and test features.
 Initial users should document errors, short comings, and other features desired for documentation and review.
 The software development team should then review the suggestions, implement suggestions, and fix any errors.
-The limitations and requirements users should test for are software requirements, authorization access barriers, flexibility of inputs, desired output capabilities, and sharability of the tools.
+The limitations and requirements users should test for are software requirements, authorization access barriers, flexibility of inputs, desired output capabilities, and shareability of the tools.

 4. <ins>Softwares, DB's, etc that will be used:</ins> <br>
 Although previously mentioned, the requirements for this project from a creation and usage perspective are: